 - an official high school transcript;

 - course descriptions for all courses a student has taken at post-secondary institutions.
-Course descriptions can be submitted by sending in a college catalog with the student’s name on the front cover and the courses taken marked, or course descriptions can be downloaded from an on-line catalog and submitted as a Word document;
+Course descriptions can be submitted by sending in a college catalogue with the student’s name on the front cover and the courses taken marked, or course descriptions can be downloaded from an online catalog and submitted as a Word document;

 - the short answer essay and the personal essay described in the Transfer Application.

 Transfer applications should be filed no later than November 1 for the spring semester and April 1 for the fall semester.
 Transfer candidates that apply after the November 1 and April 1 deadlines will be reviewed on a space available basis.

 Transfer Credit Evaluation